paulkarpenko/us-code-ui/uscode/title-28-judiciary-and-judicial-procedure/chapter-095-court-of-international-trade.md

 A prior section 1584, added Pub.
 L. 96–417, title II, § 201, Oct.
 10, 1980, 94 Stat.
 1729, provided that if a civil action within the exclusive jurisdiction of the Court of International Trade was commenced in a district court of the United States, the district court, in the interest of justice, was to transfer such civil action to the Court of International Trade, where such action would proceed as if it had been commenced in the Court of International Trade in the first instance, and that if a civil action within the exclusive jurisdiction of a district court, a court of appeals, or the Court of Customs and Patent Appeals was commenced in the Court of International Trade, the Court of International Trade, in the interest of justice, would transfer such civil action to the appropriate district court or court of appeals or to the Court of Customs and Patent Appeals where such action was to proceed as if it had been commenced in such court in the first instance, prior to repeal by Pub.
 L. 97–164, title I, § 135, Apr.
 2, 1982, 96 Stat.
 41, effective Oct.
 1, 1982.

 #### Amendments
+2020—Pub.
+L. 116–113 substituted “Civil actions under the United States-Canada Free-Trade Agreement or the USMCA” for “Civil actions under the North American Free Trade Agreement or the United States-Canada Free-Trade Agreement” in section catchline.

 1993—Pub.
 L. 103–182 amended section catchline generally, inserting “the North American Free Trade Agreement or”, and in text substituted “section 777(f)” for “section 777(d)”.

+#### Effective Date of 2020 Amendment
+Amendment by Pub.
+L. 116–113 effective on the date on which the USMCA enters into force (July 1, 2020), but not applicable to certain determinations under [section 1516a of Title 19](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section1516a&num=0&edition=prelim), Customs Duties, or binational panel reviews under NAFTA, see section 432 of Pub.
+L. 116–113, set out as a note under [section 1516a of Title 19](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section1516a&num=0&edition=prelim).

 #### Effective Date of 1993 Amendment
 Amendment by Pub.
 L. 103–182 effective on the date the North American Free Trade Agreement enters into force with respect to the United States [Jan.
 1, 1994], but not applicable to any final determination described in section 1516a(a)(1)(B) or (2)(B)(i), (ii), or (iii) of Title 19, Customs Duties, notice of which is published in the Federal Register before such date, or to a determination described in [section 1516a(a)(2)(B)(vi) of Title 19](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section1516a/a/2/B/vi&num=0&edition=prelim), notice of which is received by the Government of Canada or Mexico before such date, or to any binational panel review under the United States-Canada Free-Trade Agreement, or to any extraordinary challenge arising out of any such review that was commenced before such date, see section 416 of Pub.
-L. 103–182, set out as an Effective Date note under [section 3431 of Title 19](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section3431&num=0&edition=prelim).
+L. 103–182, formerly set out as an Effective Date note under former [section 3431 of Title 19](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section3431&num=0&edition=prelim).

 #### Effective and Termination Dates
 Section effective on date United States-Canada Free-Trade Agreement enters into force (Jan.
 1, 1989), and to cease to have effect on date Agreement ceases to be in force, see section 501(a), (c) of Pub.
 L. 100–449, set out in a note under [section 2112 of Title 19](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section2112&num=0&edition=prelim), Customs Duties.

-#### Effect of Termination of NAFTA Country Status
+#### Effect of Termination of USMCA Country Status
-For provisions relating to effect of termination of NAFTA country status on sections 401 to 416 of Pub.
-L. 103–182, see [section 3451 of Title 19](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section3451&num=0&edition=prelim), Customs Duties.
+For provisions relating to effect of termination of USMCA country status on sections 401 to 432 of Pub.
+L. 116–113, see [section 4601 of Title 19](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section4601&num=0&edition=prelim), Customs Duties.

 <a id="section-1585"></a>